alicemunsal/dohex/DoHex.md

 #### Hybrid

 Direct communication, shared data and service interface communication less preferable.
 But we are not living in a perfect world and we can pragmatically use mix of them.
-If you carefully designed your use cases you can change your decision later with a reasonable effort.
+Also you can change your decision later with a reasonable effort.

 ![enter image description here](https://raw.githubusercontent.com/alicemunsal/dohex/master/diagrams/1-Hybrid.png)